 When I first started yoga, I often found myself collapsing on the couch in exhaustion after evening class.
 Yoga seemed to be a fitness activity that anyone could do, so why did it make me so tired?
 Here’s what I’ve discovered with research and personal experience.

 Why do you feel tired after yoga?
-Yoga makes us feel tired because yoga teaches us to pay attention to our breath and our body – often revealing just how tired we actually are!
-The poses work on our body on a deep level, which means that a simple yoga practice can leave us exhausted.
+If you feel tired after yoga, it’s because yoga teaches you to pay attention to your breath and your body – often revealing just how fatigued you actually are.
+The poses work on your body on a deep level, which means that a simple yoga practice can leave you exhausted.

 The style and length of yoga practice plays a big factor in how tired we become after practice.Feeling tired after class can be discouraging.
 There are many factors that influence how tired we feel, and simple steps we can take to be more energetic after yoga.

 Whether you’re a beginner or a seasoned practitioner, there are many reasons why yoga can be tiring.

 - You’re not getting enough sleep.
 Paying attention to our body during practice can show us just how tired we are.
 Five hours can feel fine until we hit the mat.

 - Your body isn’t used to stretching.
 Yoga involves many lengthening motions – we’re constantly stretching – which can be tiring, especially for those of us (me included) who sit at a desk.
 Muscles that are stretching after a long sleep release stored tension.
 Lots of tension release is great, but the relaxation afterwards can counter-intuitively feel like exhaustion.

 - Your muscles are building strength.
 Yoga practice is great for building strength!
 Even basic asana like Trikonasana (Triangle Pose) and Virabhadrasana II (Warrior II) build muscle mass in large, important muscle groups like the quads, glutes, and shoulders.
 Your body is working hard at boosting its muscle to keep you in active poses.